-Coworking is a situation whereby different self-employed persons or employees from different companies work remotely in a particular office or work environment.
-This enables the workers to share ideas and equipment in the office space.
-As with every other working environment, coworking space comes with its own challenges and setbacks, but with the right attitude and work culture, you can get the best out of working with various professionals in the same environment.
-Below are some tips to help you get the most out of working from a co-working space:
+Coworking is a situation where different self-employed people or employees from different companies work remotely in a specific office or work environment.
+This allows employees to share ideas and equipment within the office space.
+As with any other work environment, coworking space comes with its own challenges and setbacks, but with the right attitude and work culture, you can get the most out of working with different professionals in the same environment.
+Below are some tips to help you get the most out of working with a coworking space:

 Although not mandatory, almost all coworking offices have a community Manager who oversees the smooth running of the workspace.
 If your workspace has one, he/she would most likely be the first person you would interact with while securing your workspace.
 It is important that you develop and maintain a good rapport with this person as your success in operating smoothly in the space is to some degree, dependent on your relationship with him/her.
 These community managers act as resource persons in the sense that they have adequate information as to who the residents of the space are, the best ways to get around bottlenecks that may arise, how to push your services to your desired clients, etc.